mirerfangheibi/mirerfangheibi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Machine Learning Engineer / Data Scientist, looking for new opportunities.
-Previously I worked as a Machine Learning Engineer at [ReelData AI](https://www.reeldata.ai), where I worked on improving the capabilities of [ReelAppetite](https://www.reeldata.ai/reelAppetite), a machine learning system designed for auto-feeding land-based aquaculture, which minimizes waste and promotes sustainable food production.
-Prior to joining ReelData AI, I completed my Master’s in Computer Science at [Dalhousie University](https://www.dal.ca/faculty/computerscience.html), with a focus on machine learning under the supervision of [Dr. Sageev Oore](https://web.cs.dal.ca/~oore/).
-During my time at Dalhousie, I was also affiliated with both the [Vector Institute](https://vectorinstitute.ai) and [DeepSense](https://deepsense.ca/).
+I am a Machine Learning Engineer at [Wave HQ](https://www.waveapps.com/), leveraging cutting edge machine learning to help small businesses with their financial needs.
+Previously, I was a Machine Learning Engineer at [ReelData AI](https://www.reeldata.ai), where I worked on improving the capabilities of [ReelAppetite](https://www.reeldata.ai/reelAppetite), a machine learning system designed for auto-feeding in land-based aquaculture.
+I completed my Master’s in Computer Science at [Dalhousie University](https://www.dal.ca/faculty/computerscience.html), with a focus on machine learning under the supervision of [Dr. Sageev Oore](https://web.cs.dal.ca/~oore/).
+During my time at Dalhousie, I was affiliated with [Vector Institute](https://vectorinstitute.ai) and [DeepSense](https://deepsense.ca/).
 Before that, I received my B.Sc. in Computer Engineering from the [University of Tabriz](https://tabrizu.ac.ir/en) in 2017.
-In 2019, I pursued another Master’s degree in Computer Engineering from [Sharif University of Technology](http://www.en.sharif.edu/), where my research was focused on computation acceleration on parallel computing systems.
+In 2019, I pursued another Master’s degree in Computer Engineering from [Sharif University of Technology](http://www.en.sharif.edu/), where my research focus was computation acceleration on parallel computing systems.